-The eight-day festival of Passover began last night.
+Passover is the eight-day festival and the first of God's appointed days of the Jewish year.
 The Passover Seder was celebrated, which is a 15-part feast where the story of the Exodus from Egypt is retold.
 Families will read Psalms, sing songs and there will be Hebrew blessings recited.

 The observances of the Passover Seder include a number of symbolic foods and rituals commemorating both the slavery in Egypt and liberation of the Hebrews.